YohanEngineer/gdpr-compliance/README.md

 - [ ] Enable multiple hash and multiple delete
 - [ ] Find a better way to overwrite than create partition by ID
 - [ ] Update the README
+- [ ] Add Github Action to build the project with sbt

 # Editing this README